imikay/Site-manager/README.md

 Site manager: A PHP script that can manage virtual host configs for you.

-We asume that all you virtual host config files are all named with this pattern: [port]-[serverName].conf, eg.80-example.com.conf.
+We assume that all your virtual host config files are named with this pattern: [port]-[serverName].conf, eg.80-example.com.conf.

 Usage: